DOUARA/React-Shopping-Cart/README.md

 - The PSD design has been made by: [thislooksgreat](https://thislooksgreat.net)

 ## Live preview
-browse the application from [here](https://shopping-cart.douara.me/)
+you can test the application from [here](https://shopping-cart.douara.me/)

 ## Available Scripts